alpheios-project/arethusa/docs/content/plugin_guide.md

 It's usually a good practice to define a `defaultConf` object inside a plugin, so that others don't have to define each and every trivial configuration detail of a plugin.
-In this case the `init` command already inserted the path to the default HTML template.
+This is a naming convention used by `Arethusa`'s `configurator`.
+It will look for a property with this name on the plugin object during the initialization process for a plugin, as initiated by the `configurator.getConfAndDelegate` method call issued from the plugin's `init` method.
+The `defaultConf` method in our `perseids.translations` boilerplate code defines the path to the default HTML template.
 A configuration file can of course override this - but if it doesn't specify a template, the `defaultConf` will step and provide a fallback.

 Here we also find the `init()` function we have already talked about quite a bit in one of the sections above - as a reminder: This function